jquery/jquery/README.md

 ### Cleaning ###

-If you want to purge your working directory back to the status of upstream, following commands can be used (remember everything you've worked on is gone after these):
+If you want to purge your working directory back to the status of upstream, the following commands can be used (remember everything you've worked on is gone after these):

 ```bash
 git reset --hard upstream/master